Katie Price Goes Topless, Enjoys PDA-Filled Thai Getaway With Beau Kris Boyson

 “Sources say the buxom babe is sick of schlepping around the capital’s club scene while he embraces ‘celebrity’ status,” Mirror reports.

-Whether the claims are true or not is up for debate, but the couple certainly appear to be happy and smitten with each other in the pictures of their PDA-filled time by the poolside together.
+Whether the claims are true or not is up for debate, but the couple certainly appears to be happy and smitten with each other in the pictures of their PDA-filled time by the poolside together.
 Moreover, as a mother of five children and a woman who is 40-years-old, Katie certainly rocks that poolside topless look.